ThePockets/h5p-hosting/README.md

 # h5p-hosting
-Hosting H5P files for library teacher to embed on their website.
+Hosting H5P files for library/media teacher to embed on their website.